 [Read more: A Small Business Guide to Selling on Amazon]

-Target back-to-school and holiday shoppers
+2. Target holiday shoppers

 Many consumers are eager to “shop small” and support small businesses, even on Amazon.
 Consider adding Amazon’s Small Business Badge to your seller account to highlight your small business status and appear under the Small Business Search Filter.

-Create urgency with countdowns and time-sensitive offers
+4. Create urgency with countdowns and time-sensitive offers

 Creating urgency motivates customers to buy now, especially if they’ve been considering your product but never made a purchase.
 Tactics like countdown timers, flash sales, and “deal of the hour” offers tap into FOMO and scarcity mentality, encouraging consumers to make faster decisions.